Unphased Wrinkles: Estimating cloth elasticity parameters using a frequency-based loss: Evaluation

 A popular experiment for cloth is the \textit{picture frame shear}.
 Here, a square piece of cloth is fixed on all sides onto a rigid ``picture frame'', which is then deformed at the hinges.
-For validation purposes, we hand-pick fictional properties for three synthetic materials, see Table~\ref{tab:synthetic_mat} (top), that we call cotton, denim, and silk as they produce visually similar shapes to these fabrics.
-We then simulate a picture frame experiment using two different initial conditions for all three materials.
-For this experiment we use a square cloth swatch with a side length of 15 cm.
-The two initial conditions are perturbed vertex positions and a flat alignment of all vertices.
-The simulations with varying initial conditions converge to significantly different equilibrium states for each material as shown in \figref{fig:diff_eq_states}, which demonstrates the ambiguity mentioned in \secref{sec:shapedescriptors}.
+For validation purposes, we hand-pick fictional properties for three synthetic materials, see Table~\ref{tab:synthetic_mat} (top).
+We call them cotton, denim, and silk as they produce visually similar shapes to these fabrics.